hackclub/hackclub/workshops/chat/README.md

 Congratulations.
 Your chat app is complete.
 Save all your files and commit your changes!

 - `git add -A`
-- `git commit -m "Create chat app using Firebase"`
+- `git commit -m "Create a chat app using Firebase"`
 - `git push`

 **After entering your username and password, you'll need to add `USERNAME.github.io` to the list of Authorized Domains in Firebase.**